AlvaroAlonsoCoding/SpringBootWebService/README.md

 # Demo SpringBoot REST api for simple GET requests #

 ## How to run ##
+	A JDK>=v17 and a valid JAVA_HOME set is need to run this app (SpringBoot 3.2.0)

 	Launch a new terminal in a folder of your choice
  	1 - Clone the code repository
   		git clone https://github.com/AlvaroAlonsoCoding/SpringBootWebService.git
     2 - Go into the downloaded repo cd SpringBootWebService
   	3 - Build and launch the integration tests over a mocked instance mvnw.cmd test
 	4 - Run the application with maven-sprintboot-plugin mvnw.cmd spring-boot:run

 ## Data Model ##
 	Embedded in memory H2 DDBB with CREATE-DROP schema handling